top of page

 Faithful Keeping

-A wealthy man keeps his art collection secure.
-This is the keeping of protection.
-A ship’s captain keeps his vessel on course.
-This is the keeping of guidance.
-A mother keeps her children well-fed and warm.
-This is the keeping of nurture.
-A father keeps his children in the study of the Scriptures.
-This is the keeping of instruction.
-All such keeping points faintly at what’s included in the repetitions of God’s perfect keeping of His people in Psalm 121.
+A wealthy man keeps his art collection secure—this is the keeping of protection.
+A ship’s captain keeps his vessel on course—this is the keeping of guidance.
+A mother keeps her children well-fed and warm.—this is the keeping of nurture.
+A father keeps his children in the study of the Scriptures—this is the keeping of instruction.
+All such keeping hints at what’s included in the repetitions of God’s perfect keeping.
 His keeping flows from His all-knowing, all-wise, all-powerful sovereignty over our lives.

 Six times this Psalm repeats the idea that God will keep His people.
-If you belong to Him by faith, He will preserve you, hold you, and guard you, for you are His possession.
-We are secure in Him, but the primary focus isn’t protection from close-at-hand harm, but deliverance from faith-ending evil.
+If you belong to Him by faith, He will preserve you, hold you, and guard you.
+The primary focus, however, isn’t protection from close-at-hand harm, but deliverance from faith-ending evil.
 This is the keeping Jude celebrates in his doxology.
-May we sing with him and all the pilgrims who have gone before,
+May we sing with him, and all the pilgrims who have gone before:

 …to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen.
 (Jude 24)